 A solid foundation is crucial for success.
-With our study skills program in Indiana, students can develop important skills and strategies that are relevant in the classroom immediately, and can also be applied in college and career settings later on.
-Sylvan always has the bigger picture in mind, so we instill life-long knowledge your son or daughter can use to thrive personally and academically.
-Together we can build your child’s skillset (and confidence!) so he or she can take on any challenge.
+So our study skills program in Indiana is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
+At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
+We’re ready to build your child’s skillset so he or she can take on any challenge with confidence.

 Here's What Your Teen Will Learn:

-- How to better manage time and workloads.
+- How to manage time and workloads more efficiently.

-- Strategies to set achievable short-term and long-term goals.
+- Strategies for setting short-term and long-term goals.